-The person who is in immediate and direct charge of the work which will be done or is being done and of the people who will work or are working on an apparatus.
-The PICW is ultimately responsible for the health and safety of the work team and must carry out all the necessary steps to create a safe work environment.
+The person who is responsible for overall supervision, safety of work, work crew and to be nominated in written.

+The PICW is responsible for ensuring that safety procedures and guidelines are followed by the work team and must carry out all necessary steps to create a safe work environment.

 The PICW working on site is responsible for (within the appointed scope of work):

-- Overall supervision and safety of work and work crew. - Completing the Job observation report prior to any work activities at the site. - Ensuring correct LOTO procedures. - Issuing and receiving work permits. - "Walking the permit" with all affected workers in the work party. - Briefing everyone in the work crew and any other affected working parties. - Re-briefing the crew if any work conditions change. - Making sure that the work area is clear of all plant, tools, equipment and personnel once the work is complete. - Reviewing the risk assessment, JOR, SJA, PTW, and project safety plan. - Making sure that emergency preparedness measures are appropriate, in place and communicated. - Making sure that provisions for first aid or CPR are appropriate and readily available. - Making sure that the work crew uses correct PPE and tools for the job. - Requesting customer's safety instructions, including safety briefing on site, to understand customer's safety requirements, and other applicable legal requirement. - Identifying hazards on site proactively, resolving the hazard if possible, and reporting to the manager.
+- Overall supervision and safety of work and work crew. - Completing the Job observation report prior to any work activities at the site. - Ensuring correct LOTO procedures. - Issuing and receiving work permits. - "Walking the permit" with all affected workers in the work party. - Briefing everyone in the work crew and any other affected working parties. - Re-briefing the crew if any work conditions change. - Making sure that the work area is clear of all plant, tools, equipment and personnel once the work is complete. - Reviewing the risk assessment, JOR, SJA, PTW (if prepared by the customer), and project HSE plan.
+If a PTW is not prepared by the customer, the PICW shall prepare an ABB PTW (template: SA-S-107-01). - · Making sure that emergency preparedness measures are appropriate, in place and communicated. - Making sure that provisions for first aid or CPR are appropriate and readily available. - Making sure that the work crew uses correct PPE and tools for the job. - Requesting customer's safety instructions, including safety briefing on site, to understand customer's safety requirements, and other applicable legal requirement. - Identifying hazards on site proactively, resolving the hazard if possible, and reporting to the manager.